-While the energy resolution requirement for the electromagnetic calorimeter, ECAL, is relatively modest, the granularity required for PFA is extreme leading to large numbers of readout channels.
-Technological choices under study are silicon-tungsten and scintillator-tungsten sandwich calorimeters.
+While the energy resolution requirement for the electromagnetic calorimeter, ECAL, is relatively modest, the granularity required for PFA is extreme, leading to large numbers of readout channels.
+Relatively advanced technologies under study are silicon-tungsten and scintillator-tungsten sandwich calorimeters.
 Because the required granularity is completely driven by the PFA approach, we again stress the need for proof of robustness of the PFA approach measured on the benchmarks under realistic operational conditions.

-The thin sensor layers possible with silicon also limit the effective Moliere radius to about 1 cm and thus the transverse size of the electromagnetic showers, thereby improving PFA performance.
-It seems that the silicon-tungsten option for the ECAL is much further advanced and possibly superior to the scintillating strip readout option due to finer granularity and a lower effective Moliere radius.
+The thin sensor layers possible with silicon allow the effective Moliere radius to be reduced to about 1 cm, restricting the transverse size of the electromagnetic showers, thereby improving PFA performance.
+The silicon-tungsten option for the ECAL is further advanced and might be potentially superior to the scintillating strip readout option due to finer granularity achievable and a lower effective Moliere radius.
 However, significantly better energy resolution has been demonstrated with a scintillator-tungsten ECAL.
-The ECAL energy resolution might be important for several physics cases like b-jet measurements with several π^0 mesons, e.g. the possible reconstruction of π^0 mesons from the photon showers may have impact on the b-jet measurement.
+The ECAL energy resolution might be important for several physics cases like b-jet measurements with several $\pi^0$ mesons, e.g. the possible reconstruction of $\pi^0$ mesons from the photon showers may have impact on the b-jet measurement.

-Scintillators are readout by novel silicon photo sensors, called MMPC1, operated in the Geiger mode.
+Scintillators are read out by novel silicon photo sensors, called MPPC, operated in the Geiger mode.
 Concerns have been addressed to the sample-to-sample fluctuation in mass production, the long-term stability, the temperature dependence of the response, the linearity and the relatively large cross-talk probability.

 Test beam data are just taken with "physics prototypes".
 Preliminary results demonstrate that the prototypes are operating within expectations.
-However, some issues of large-scale operational performance remain and need addressing: reliability, uniformity, calibration, stability, and robustness against loss of (groups of) cells.
-It seems that realistic studies of in-situ calibration schemes have barely began.
+However, issues of large-scale operational performance remain and need addressing: reliability, uniformity, calibration, stability, and robustness against loss of (groups of) cells.
+Realistic studies of in-situ calibration schemes are also required.